Plumsail/helpdesk-docs/Common/Configuration Guide/Tokens and snippets.rst

 		Renders a summary for current tickets as a table.

 	[[TicketIdLink]]
-		renders a link to a ticket in HelpDesk.
+		Renders a link to a ticket in HelpDesk.

 	[[TicketIdWidgetLink]]
-		renders a link to a ticket in Widget.
+		Renders a link to a ticket in Widget.

 .. _context-tokens: